All physicians practising in Alberta need to be able to communicate clearly with their patients in English.

 If you are a visiting elective trainee, you are exempt from English language testing for the first 90 days of training.
 You will also be exempt from any future English language testing if we get a confirmation from your training institution that you passed their English language evaluation.

-Here are our formal IELTS exemptions:
+Here are our formal English Language Proficiency exemptions:

-- More than 50% of your undergraduate and postgraduate (including residency and clinical fellowship training) medical education was taken in a country where English is the first and native language (see list below) or
+- More than 50% of your undergraduate and postgraduate (including residency and clinical fellowship training) medical education was taken in a country where English is the first and/or native language (see list below) or

-- You are in independent practice in Canada or in a country where English is the first and native language (see list below) and have already met ELP requirements before registering with their regulatory body.
+- You are in independent practice in Canada or in a country where English is the first and/or native language (see list below) and have already met ELP requirements before registering with their regulatory body.
 Visiting elective trainees are exempt from ELP testing for the first 90 days.
 You will be exempt from any requirement for future testing if CPSA receives university confirmation that you have successfully completed the university’s process to evaluate competency in ELP.

 Countries where English is a first and native language